 Dr. Becker joined Vidac Pharmaceuticals as President and Chief Executive Officer in 2013.
 Dr. Becker brings more than 20 years of biopharmaceutical industry entrepreneurship and leadership experience to Vidac, with expertise in the discovery and development of innovative novel pharmaceuticals.
 Dr. Becker led or co-led more than $2B worth of deals with GSK, Amgen, Teva, Clevexel, and CFFT.
-Dr. Becker was a Founder, Director and Chief Science Officer of Predix Pharmaceuticals (Lexington, MA and Ramat-Gan, Israel), a GPCR-focused neurology play, which was acquired by Epix Pharmaceuticals (NASDAQ:EPIX) for $125M.
+Dr. Becker was a founder, Director and Chief Science Officer of Predix Pharmaceuticals (Lexington, MA and Ramat-Gan, Israel), a GPCR-focused neurology play, which was acquired by Epix Pharmaceuticals (NASDAQ:EPIX).
 Subsequently he served as the CSO of Epix.
 Under his leadership 5 novel drugs were discovered and introduced into clinical development (Phases 1 to 3).
-Dr. Becker was also the Founder, Director and Chief Executive Officer of Dynamix Pharmaceuticals, a cancer and autoimmune drug discovery and development company, and is a Founder and a member of the Board of Directors of Immunity Pharma, which developed a novel drug for ALS.
+Dr. Becker was also the founder, Director and Chief Executive Officer of Dynamix Pharmaceuticals, a cancer and autoimmune drug discovery and development company, and is a co-founder and a member of the Board of Directors of Immunity Pharma, which is developing a novel drug for ALS.
 Dr. Becker was a professor at Tel-Aviv University and at Harvard University.
 He holds a PhD from the Hebrew University of Jerusalem, and a post-doctoral training from Harvard University.
-Dr. Becker has published more than 50 scientific papers, has co-edited two books, and is an inventor on more than 10 patents.
+Dr. Becker has published more than 50 scientific papers, has co-edited two books, and is an inventor on numerous patents.

 Prior to joining ViDAC Pharma in late 2012, Dr. Behar served as the Vice President of Biology at Dynamix Pharmaceuticals, a private pharmaceutical company focused on the discovery and development of novel, targeted, small molecule drugs for cancer and auto-immune therapies.
 In that capacity, Dr. Behar led all biological and pharmacological aspects of the company’s drug pipeline including target selection, and all pre-clinical development.
 Prior to Dynamix, Dr. Behar worked with Third Rock Ventures as a technology scout, and before that as the Chief Scientist at Quantomix.
 Dr. Behar also served as a research scientist at Pfizer in Cambridge, MA.
 Dr. Behar earned her PhD in Molecular Pharmacology from the Division of Medical Sciences at Harvard University where she was awarded the prestigious Ryan Fellowship, and her BSc and MSc and MBA from the Hebrew University in Jerusalem.